-When children and teenagers are in an uncertain social situation or have people around them that they do not know very well their interactions with each other can appear artificial; they will laugh hysterically and loud in a forced over the top-way on hearing something funny – we’ve all heard it.
+When children and teenagers are in an uncertain social situation or have people around them that they do not know very well their interactions with each other can appear artificial too; they will laugh hysterically and loud in a forced over the top-way on hearing something funny – we’ve all heard it and sometimes we scoff at it.
 But spend some time watching the same children when they are in each other’s company without the need to feel guarded and their laugh may still be loud but it becomes more subtle and real.
 It’s the same with their conversations and sharing, turn taking, supporting, helping, and a whole host of other interpersonal actions and reactions within a group of peers.
 The less contrived the situation the more likely they are to be spontaneous and real.

-Working with children in many organised settings can appear tricky in this context: an institutional setting is in itself a contrived circumstance full of smaller contrived situations that we are largely in control of and our very work-role and job description may encourage us to act in a contrived, deliberate manner in our interactions because we have an agenda and the children around us know that.
-This tends to make us rather guarded too in our exchanges.
+Working with children in many organised settings can appear tricky in this context: an institutional setting is in itself a contrived circumstance full of smaller contrived situations that we, as the adult, are largely in control of; our very work-role and job description may be encouraging us to act in this contrived, deliberate manner in our interactions because we have an agenda and the children around us know that.
+This tends to make us rather guarded too in our exchanges with them.

 I’ve lost count of the number of times children in schools and other settings have accidentally called me ‘dad’ (and in some cases ‘mum’ too) yet the real indication of a successful relationship between child and adult comes not when they see us accidentally as a parent figure but when we simply become another person sharing a moment.
 This is not the same thing as trying to become ‘a friend’ or even seeing ourselves as another child because not only is this impossible (as we are still an adult and no degree of relationship building will change that) but because such interaction itself can still be contrived.